CERIT-SC/rancher-apps/charts/maxquant/v0.1/app-readme.md

 * Starting GUI application (either from menu or command line) is slow and takes ten or more seconds before something happens, so please, be patient.
 * As GUI application is Mono/Windows/.NET based and is running in Linux, HiDPI support is rather broken so increasing font DPI can lead to unusable GUI of the application.
+* HiDPI problems can be solved going to Settings Manager > Appearance > Settings > Window Scaling and select 2, but it does not work for mono/wine apps.